 The available COVID-19 mortality statistics tell us who is at greatest risk by age and sex (two things we can do nothing about).
-Males aged between 70 to 89 make up the majority of the COVID-19 deaths (122 in Australia at 20th July).
-The next biggest risk factor is whether you have a co-morbidity (health risk) and that’s where Strategy 2 can help.
+Males aged between 70 to 89 make up the majority of the COVID-19 deaths.
+The next biggest risk factor is whether you have a co-morbidity (health risk) and that’s where Strategy 3 can help.

 This means doing the things that make you less vulnerable (more resilient) should you get infected.

 It’s like wearing a seatbelt – these strategies don’t stop you having an accident, but make it less likely that you and your family will suffer or be hurt in an accident.
-These days, you are crazy not to wear a seatbelt, you’re crazy not to do some simple things to maintain the best health and strongest immunity.
+Just as you are crazy not to wear a seatbelt, you’re crazy not to do some simple things to maintain the best health and strongest immunity.

 Is being overweight or obese a risk?
 Maybe or maybe not!

 Although some studies have ‘associated’ increased risk from carrying excess weight (especially around the waist), it may not be the excess weight that increases the risk, but the condition that is associated with extra weight – insulin resistance.
 Even relatively slim people can have insulin resistance.
 It’s also called pre-diabetes as it can lead to diabetes.

 Insulin resistance is closely correlated with having a waistline that’s over 50% of your height.
 Divide your height by 2.
 Now measure your waist.
 If your waist is greater than half your height, you may have insulin resistance.

 Although insulin resistance is not measured or detected in standard blood tests, it can be deducted from your blood tests.
 Divide your triglycerides by your HDL.
-If you score 1.5 or higher, it is highly likely you have undiagnosed insulin resistance (more likely if over 2.0).
+If you score 1.5 or higher, it is highly likely you have undiagnosed insulin resistance (even more likely if over 2.0).
 Warning!
 You can be slim and have insulin resistance.